neimasilk/PureFocus/memory-bank/implementation-plan.md

 ## Phase 1: Core Text Editor (Week 2)

 ### Step 1.1: Basic Text Input Implementation
-*   **Status:** Selesai (Sesuai `progress.md`)
+*   **Status:** Completed (According to `progress.md`)
-*   **Deskripsi Tambahan (Mode "Focus Write"):** Teks yang ditulis pengguna dalam mode ini **akan otomatis hilang/direset** setiap kali sesi fokus baru dimulai atau timer direset.
-Ini adalah perilaku yang diinginkan untuk MVP untuk mendorong pengguna memulai dari awal tanpa beban tulisan sebelumnya.
-Opsi untuk menyimpan teks secara eksplisit atau otomatis antar sesi tidak termasuk dalam lingkup MVP saat ini dan dipertimbangkan untuk versi berikutnya.
+*   **Additional Description (Focus Write Mode):** Text written by the user in this mode **will automatically be lost/reset** each time a new focus session starts or the timer is reset.
+This is the desired behavior for the MVP to encourage users to start fresh without the burden of previous writing.
+Options to explicitly or automatically save text between sessions are not included in the current MVP scope and are considered for future versions.
 **Duration:** 2-3 days
 **Objective:** Create high-performance, full-screen text editor

 **Tasks:**
 - Implement full-screen Compose text field
 - Configure optimal text input performance
-- Set up auto-save mechanism ke `PreferencesManager` (menggunakan `SharedPreferences`) untuk satu draft teks.
+- Set up auto-save mechanism to `PreferencesManager` (using `SharedPreferences`) for a single text draft.
 - Implement basic text styling (font, size, color)
 - Add keyboard handling and text selection